CMs guide seniors through EOL processes

 Criteria for the intensive care plan include debility, failure to thrive, cancer patients with a terminal diagnosis or uncontrolled symptoms, advanced heart disease patients, advance pulmonary diseases, dementia, end-stage liver or renal disease, and neurological disorders such as stroke, Parkinson's disease, and amyotrophic lateral sclerosis.

 The utilization management department has a trigger list of criteria.
-If someone calls to get approval for a procedure and the patient falls into one of the diagnosis categories, those nurses are trained to send a referral to a case manager, she says.
+If someone calls to get approval for a procedure and the patient falls into one of the diagnosis categories, those nurses are trained to send a referral to a CM, she says.

-The case managers make outreach calls to all members who are eligible for the intensive care planning program.
+The CMs make outreach calls to all members who are eligible for the intensive care planning program.

 They start by explaining the services the health plan offers, what the role of the case manager is in end-of-life planning, and what they can do to empower the member to make their own decisions.